plurid/joiner/README.md

 Usage: joiner <command>

 Options:
-  -v, --version                   output the version number -c, --configuration <file>      path to the .deon or .yaml configuration file (defaults: 'joiner', 'scripts/joiner', 'scripts/joiner.packages')
+    -v, --version                   output the version number
+    -c, --configuration <file>      path to the .deon or .yaml configuration file (defaults: 'joiner', 'scripts/joiner', 'scripts/joiner.packages')
     -h, --help                      display help for command

 Commands:
+    manual                          the "joiner" manual
-  manual                          the "joiner" manual initialize [options]            initialize the "joiner" configuration file list                            list joiner commandable packages run <package> <command...>      run an arbitrary command on package by name or on "all" packages command <package> <command...>  run the named commands specified in the "joiner" file on package by name or on "all" packages update <package>                update package by name or "all" packages patch [options] <package>       patch package version by name or "all" packages commit [options] <package>      commit package by name or "all" packages publish <package>               publish package by name or "all" packages ucom <package>                  ucom - update, commit - package by name or "all" packages upcom <package>                 upcom - update, patch, commit - package by name or "all" packages upcomlish <package>             upcomlish - update, patch, commit, publish - package by name or "all" packages develop                         start a server to listen for changes in the development watched packages and update the cross-dependencies
+    dashboard                       configure a local web server with a global view over the "joiner" packages registered on the machine initialize [options]            initialize the "joiner" configuration file list                            list joiner commandable packages
+    run <package> <command...>      run an arbitrary command on package by name or on "all" packages command <package> <command...>  run the named commands specified in the "joiner" file on package by name or on "all" packages update <package>                update package by name or "all" packages patch [options] <package>       patch package version by name or "all" packages commit [options] <package>      commit package by name or "all" packages publish <package>               publish package by name or "all" packages ucom <package>                  ucom - update, commit - package by name or "all" packages upcom <package>                 upcom - update, patch, commit - package by name or "all" packages upcomlish <package>             upcomlish - update, patch, commit, publish - package by name or "all" packages develop                         start a server to listen for changes in the development watched packages and update the cross-dependencies
 ```

 Instead of `package`, the signifier `all` can be used to run the command on all the registered packages.